metabrainz/picard-plugins/plugins/classical_extras/Readme.md

    (Note that Picard does not natively pick up all arrangers, but that the plugin will do so, provided the "Works and parts" section is run.)

-   "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name.
+   "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name, if they are listed as album artists.
+If there is more than one composer, they will be listed in the descending order of the length of their music on the release.
 MusicBrainz style is to exclude the composer name unless it is actually part of the album name, but it can be useful to add it for library organisation.
 The default is checked.

    "Do not write 'lyricist' tag if no vocal performers".
 Hopefully self-evident.
 This applies to both the Picard 'lyricist' tag and the related internal plugin hidden variables '_cwp_lyricists' etc.

    Note that the plugin will search for lyricists at all work levels (bottom up), but will stop after finding the first one (unless that was just a translator).

-   "Do not include 'solo' as an instrument type".
-MusicBrainz permits the use of "solo" as an instrument type although, for classical music, its use should be fairly rare - usually only if explicitly stated as a "solo" on the the sleevenotes.
-Picard treats it as an "instrument", leading to the slightly odd tag "performer:bassoon and solo" (for example) rather than "performer:bassoon solo" or just "performer:bassoon".
-Classical Extras provides the option to exclude "solo" (the default).
+   "Do not include attributes in an instrument type" (previously just referred to the attribute 'solo').
+MusicBrainz permits the use of "solo", "guest" and "additional" as instrument attributes although, for classical music, its use should be fairly rare - usually only if explicitly stated as a "solo" on the the sleevenotes.
+Classical Extras provides the option to exclude these attributes (the default), but you may wish to enable them for certain releases or non-Classical / cross-over releases.

    "Annotations": The chosen text will be used to annotate the artist type within the host tag (see table above for host tags), but only if "Modify host tags" is selected.